Join the club for food lovers and unlock rewards

 Leopard seating around banquet table

-What: Sultry and seductive in equal masure, Bardo St James’s glamorous private space combines luxurious decor with decadent food.
-It’s separated from the main restaurant by heavy curtains which can be shut or left open if you’d like to benefit from the buzz of the dining room.
+What: Sultry and seductive in equal measure, Bardo St James’s glamorous private space combines luxurious decor with decadent food.
+It’s separated from the main restaurant by a heavy curtain, which can be shut or left open if you’d like to benefit from the buzz of the dining room.
 The decor is striking too, with full-height ceilings, glazed doors, leopard print seating and black and white photographs of Italian movie stars on the walls.
 Perfect for both afternoon and evening soirees, book it now for up to 16 guests.

 Where: 4 Suffolk Place, SW1Y 4HX